irenecortinovis/PET-Coincidences-Compton/macro/code/README-MyAnalysis.md

 File contains ``Hits``, ``Singles`` and ``realCoincidences`` TTrees.

 **Output:**
-``.root`` file with ``realCoincidences`` TTree filled with inter-crystal Compton events coincidences.
+For each percentage of correct inter-crystal events predictions, create a ``.root`` file with ``realCoincidences`` TTree filled with

+  * inter-crystal Compton events coincidences, correct or incorrect, according to the percentage

+  * the original realCoincidences which are not inter-crystal.

+If needed, to save space, it is possible to delete the original file and only save its realCoincidences TTree.

-The **aim** is to add the new ``realCoincidences`` to the original ones, analyse them with the reconstruction algorithm and see the impact on spatial resolution and sensitivity of the reconstructed image of the source.
+The **aim** is to add the new ``realCoincidences`` to the original ones, analyse them with the reconstruction algorithm and see the impact on spatial resolution and sensitivity of the reconstructed image of the source, varying the percentage of correct inter-crystal predictions.